 After spinning up a new web server just to post a blank robots.txt, I was back in business.
 In a matter of hours Wayback Machine went from “access denied” to “we archived your site 17 times in the 9 months and not a single thing was updated the entire time”.
 While it was a great relief to finally be able to view all my content again, blog posts dating all the way back to 2007, the long road to recovery was yet to commence, for after all these are just webpages.
 In order to “restore” any of this content a lot of copy/pasting would need to be undertaken.

 So, while not the perfect outcome, I still have something to work with.
 As I work to restore all of my old content you will notice a backlog of old posts appearing on my blog.
 The content itself is actually very easy to work with on Jekyll, I’m proud to say I’m using Google Docs and a plugin called Gabriel to republish this material, a solution that pays dividends due to the fact that my posts will not only appear on my website but will also be backed up on Google Drive and accessible in a rich text editor as opposed to a lowly database table.
-I will detail some of the specifics about my process in a future post, not every piece of content will return to the blog as it once was, but I’m excited to have the opportunity to recover the last 10 years worth of my website (as well as thankful for the team over at the Internet Archive for their priceless service).This post was last updated .
+I will detail some of the specifics about my process in a future post, not every piece of content will return to the blog as it once was, but I’m excited to have the opportunity to recover the last 10 years worth of my website (as well as thankful for the team over at the Internet Archive for their priceless service).This page was last updated on August 25, 2017.